 RankBrain is designed to learn the complexities of language phrasing, eventually doing a better job at digging into what users are actually searching for.
 It’s highly significant because it’s the first time Google has used a machine learning update, and it could be an indication of where the company wants to take its search algorithm in the future.

 Google has also released a number of what it calls “quality updates,” which make alterations to what factors and signals indicate what’s determined to be “quality content.”
 The quality update of May 2015 was one of these, but other updates have presumably rolled out, making less of an impact and going largely unnoticed by search optimizers.

 However, Google has recently opened up more about what actually qualifies as “quality content,” publishing and regularly revising a document called the search quality evaluator guidelines.
 If you haven’t read it yet, I highly recommend you check it out.
-A lot of it is common-sense stuff, or is familiar if you know the basics of SEO, but there are some hidden gems that are worth scoping out for yourself; I highlighted 10 of them in this infographic.
+A lot of it is common-sense stuff, or is familiar if you know the basics of SEO, but there are some hidden gems that are worth scoping out for yourself.

 With regard to spam, Google has released two new updates in the past two years to combat black-hat tactics and practices that negatively affect users’ experiences.
 In January 2017, Google released an update they announced five months previously, called the “intrusive interstitial” penalty.
 Basically, the update penalizes any site that uses aggressive interstitials or pop-ups to harm a user’s experience.

 In addition, Google launched a soft update in March 2017 called “Fred,” though it’s still officially unconfirmed.
 The specifics are cloudy, but Fred was designed to hit sites with low-value content, or those practicing black-hat link building tactics, penalizing them.